 My paintings participate in the age-old tradition of fresco mural painting, spanning continents and millennia, made with the very same materials such as pure pigments and lime.
-They differ from the ancient in that they are portable and project subjects other than the explicit.
+They differ from the ancient in being portable and in offering subjects other than the explicit.

-The frescoes are composed of numerous layers.
-By the creation of ‘craquelé’, oxidation and erosion, sections of previous images emerge through to the upper layer.
+The frescos are composed of myriad layers.
+By inducing ‘craquelure’, oxidation and erosion, underlaying sections emerge and blend with upper layers.
 The ultimate result can be seen as a mirror of ourselves, shaped by circumstances along the way, a metaphor for the layer upon layer constitution of our lives.